-(d) The director may approve, deny or conditionally approve all or any portion of the sites proposed in the right-of-way permit application.
+(c) The director may approve, deny or conditionally approve all or any portion of the sites proposed in the right-of-way permit application.

-(e) Any application for a small cell deployment which contains an element which is not exempt from SEPA review shall simultaneously apply under Chapter 43.21C RCW and Chapter 16.04.
+(d) Any application for a small wireless deployment which contains an element which is not exempt from SEPA review shall simultaneously apply under Chapter 43.21C RCW and Chapter 16.04.